Freely-Given-org/Biblelator/Documentation/GettingStarted.md

     The Biblelator main window is a small window that is used to open other windows.
     It also contains the main bar for entering book/chapter/verse values and for entering lexicon words.
+    Note that the introduction to a book is considered to be "chapter -1".
     The main window can usually be kept fairly small and be placed in the most convenient part of the screen.
 However, if Biblelator is started in debug mode (with the --debug flag on the command line), the main window may need to be made larger